Penny Bernard Schaber: Campaign for State Senate

 On April 11, 2014 Senator Mike Ellis dropped his bid for re-election.
 Bernard Schaber was defeated by Roger Roth on November 4, 2014.
-Amanda Stuck was elected to the Wisconsin State Assembly to Bernard Schaber.
+Amanda Stuck was elected to the Wisconsin State Assembly to succeed Bernard Schaber.

+In 2015, Bernard Schaber was elected to be a member of the state governing board of Common Cause Wisconsin, the state's largest non-partisan citizen reform advocacy organization with more than 18,000 members and activists.
+In 2022, she was elected as Co-chair of Common Cause Wisconsin, along with former Republican State Rep. and retired Wisconsin Court of Appeals Judge David Deininger of Monroe, WI.